bevyengine/bevy-website/content/learn/book/troubleshooting/_index.md

 1. Vulkan-compatible drivers not installed.
 To fix this, install/update the drivers.
 On Linux this may be `vulkan-intel` or `vulkan-radeon`.
 2. Trying to run an example on a headless machine.
 To fix this, install a GPU!

-## Unable to debug dynamically linked Bevy application in VSCode
+## Unable to debug dynamically linked Bevy application in VSCode on Windows

 ```txt
 The program '[10184] my-game.exe' has exited with code -1073741515 (0xc0000135).
 ```

 Whilst `cargo run` may load the application successfully, running via the debugging UI in VSCode may yield the above error.
-This error means that the required libraries were not loaded correctly (likely due to a pathing quirk with VSCode debug extensions).
+This error means that the required libraries were not loaded correctly (likely due to a pathing quirk with VSCode debug extensions on Windows).

 Edit your launch configurations in `.vscode/launch.json` so that the rust libraries are found correctly.